cloudinary-training/cld-cli-intro/README.md

-# Cheat Sheet: Introduction to Cloudinary CLI
+# Introduction to Cloudinary CLI

+Cloudinary offers a command line interface (CLI) that enables you to make API calls in your terminal.
+The Cloudinary CLI runs on top of the Python SDK.

+# Cheat Sheet:

 This cheat sheet is meant for students involved with the “Introduction to Cloudinary’s CLI” course.
 If you are not already a student, you can enroll at [training.cloudinary.com](https://training.cloudinary.com).
 Each part of the cheat sheet corresponds with the [slides](https://cloudinary-res.cloudinary.com/image/upload/v1590770686/training/Introduction_to_Cloudinary_s_CLI_-_Course_Slides.pdf) used in the course.